starkinfra/sdk-python/README.md

 ### Query IssuingCards

-You can get a list of created cards given some filters.
+You can query multiple IssuingCards according to filters.

 ```python
 import starkinfra